MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-users-groups-assignment.md

 Profiles are fetched on behalf of the Microsoft Entra user logged into the device​, not the user logged into the client​.

-If there's no Microsoft Entra user logged in, then profile is fetched only if it's assigned to all users.
+If there's no Microsoft Entra user logged in, then the profile is fetched only if assigned to all users.
 For example, if you're logged into the device as a local admin.

-Simultaneous multiple user login on the same device isn't supported.
+Multiple users logging into the same device simultaneously isn't supported.

 ## Notes on group assignment